Micropayments

 A merchant or service provider may establish an account with a third-party micropayment provider that collects, stores, and distributes the micropayments.
 Consumers also need to set up an account with the same micropayment provider and go through an authentication process to make small transactions.
 The provider manages a digital wallet that stores the micropayments until they reach a certain amount.
 At this point, the money is paid to the recipient.

 Businesses like PayPal that use a prepaid micropayment system use a micropayment processor their consumers set up an account with.
 Each consumer then deposits a sum of money into that account and can then draw from that account to make micropayments on small purchases like digital downloads.
-PayPal charges a percentage of the transaction plus a small fixed fee per transaction.
+PayPal’s dedicated micropayments pricing tier typically features a higher percentage rate but a much lower fixed fee per transaction than their standard rates.
+This is done specifically to make very small transactions (under $10-$12) economically feasible.

 However, transaction fees continue to be a problem for micropayments.
 Businesses that use this payment method need to find micropayment processors that can save them money while offering a good user experience.

 To explore the payment processing systems available to you, check out Stax.
-Stax offers a #1 ranked payments platform designed to make processing your payments simpler with an all-in-one solution and subscription-style merchant services.
+Stax offers a leading payments platform designed to make processing your payments simpler with an all-in-one solution and subscription-style merchant services.

 Contact us and learn more about how we can help your business grow and thrive in today’s digital market with efficient payment processing.